esterpantaleo/etymology/README.md

 This code is distributed under Creative Commons Attribution-ShareAlike 3.0.

 ##Note
-Files contained in [resources/data](https://github.com/esterpantaleo/etymology/tree/master/resources/data) are imported from Wiktionary and updates when a new dump of the English Wiktionary is generated.
+Files contained in [resources/data](https://github.com/esterpantaleo/etymology/tree/master/resources/data) are imported from Wiktionary and updated when a new dump of the English Wiktionary is generated.

 ##The SPARQL ENDPOINT
 This code queries the [wmflabs etytree-virtuoso sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) which I have set up and populated with data (RDF) produced with [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
 The extracted data is kept in sync with Wiktionary each time a new dump is generated (we are a little behind now - data was extracted on 12/20/2016).

 I have defined an ontology for etymologies [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/f120711cd96057f34880eab0b9abcae1f65dd49b/ontology/src/main/resources/org/getalp/dbnary/dbnary_etymology.owl?at=master&fileviewer=file-view-default).
 In particular I have defined properties etymologicallyDerivesFrom, derivesFrom and descendsFrom (and also etymologicallyEquivalentTo) as subproperties of etymologicallyRelatedTo.
 All these properties are transitive, etymologicallyEquivalentTo is reflexive.

-Besides etymological relationships data also contain POS, definition, senses and more as extracted by [dbnary](https://bitbucket.org/serasset/dbnary).
+Besides etymological relationships data also contain POS-s, definitions, senses and more as extracted by [dbnary](https://bitbucket.org/serasset/dbnary).
 The ontology for dbnary is defined [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/f120711cd96057f34880eab0b9abcae1f65dd49b/ontology/src/main/resources/org/getalp/dbnary/dbnary.owl?at=master&fileviewer=file-view-default).

 An example query follows: